 Kanika and Vanessa

-Our mission is to increase access to children’s books that show diverse representations of characters of color, highlight the voices of #ownvoice authors, and instill a love of reading in our young people that will help them grow into life-long learners.
+Our mission is to increase access to children’s books that show diverse representations of BIPOC characters, highlight the voices of #ownvoice authors, and instill a love of reading in our young people that will help them grow into life-long learners.
 We aim to put more diverse books into the hands of young readers while also making high-quality texts more accessible to parents that want to provide their children with a reading life that resembles the world around them.

 You can support us by sharing our story and following us on social media: Facebook, IG, or Twitter.